is-bio/is-bio/docs/GitHub_App.md

 - For `Where can this GitHub App be installed?`, choose `Any account` or `Only on this account`.
 - Click `Create GitHub App`.

-## Connect your GitHub App to personal-brand-website-builder
+## Connect your GitHub App to is-bio

 Visit https://your-domain.com/admin/github_app_settings , then